jaanatsurkan/andmetarkus2026/README.md

 # Employee Report

 ## Problem Statement
-HR department wants an overview of active and left lemployee over time and results of the satisfaction survey.
+HR department wants an overview of active and left employee over time and results of the satisfaction survey.

 ## Plan
 I will create a Power BI report to give this overview.